-You can replace the bands with new Instinct 2 bands or compatible QuickFit® 22 bands.
+You can replace the bands with new Instinct 3 watch bands or compatible QuickFit® bands.
+For information about compatible watch bands and sizes, go to your Instinct 3 watch product page at buy.garmin.com.

-1 Use the pin tool to push in the watch pin.
+1 Push in the watch pin, and remove the band from the watch.

-- 2 Remove the band from the watch. - 3 Select an option: - To install Instinct 2 bands, align one side of the new band with the holes on the watch, push in the exposed watch pin, and press the band into place. - NOTE: Make sure the band is secure.
-The watch pin should align with the holes on the watch. - To install QuickFit 22 bands, remove the watch pin from the Instinct 2 band, replace the watch pin on the watch, and press the new band into place.
+2 Select an option:

+• To install Instinct 3 bands, align the new band with the holes on the watch, push in the watch pin, and press the band into place.

+NOTE: Make sure the band is secure.
+The watch pin should align with the holes on the watch.

+• To install compatible QuickFit bands, install a compatible watch pin on the watch, and press the new band into place.